ServiceNow CMDB Best Practices: Complete 2026 Guide

 What makes a healthy ServiceNow CMDB?

-How long does ServiceNow CMDB implementation take?
+How does Virima support ServiceNow CMDB best practices?